 I replied with one of my trusty fallback lines.

 I know I’ve never told her that I wear it to make myself prettier.
-Honestly, I don’t know where she would’ve heard that.
+I sincerely don’t know where she got the idea.

 Holding my lipstick in limbo halfway between my makeup bag and my face, I thought about what she was really saying.
 I realized that she was watching closely to see whether I agreed or disagreed with her.
 Despite what I tell her, what makes me feel good about my appearance?
 Is it something internal or external?
-This right here would be one of those “teachable moments” about self-esteem and self-worth.
+I knew this would be one of those “teachable moments” about self-esteem and self-worth.

 At the risk of sounding completely vain, I struggled briefly with what to do.
-I quickly mentally catalogued who we’d see today, and to what extent I wanted to look “a certain way.”
-Now, my “certain way” is fine, but I stress–I’m quite human and currently quite sun deprived.
-I don’t invest a lot of effort in my morning routine, but it’s there, nonetheless.
-And makeup is usually part of it.
+I mentally catalogued who we’d see that day, and to what extent I wanted to look “a certain way.”
+Now, my “certain way” is fine, but I stress–I’m quite regular looking and currently quite sun deprived.

 It was about whether I’m comfortable in my own skin, and whether I actually mean what I’ve been teaching her about beauty.

 We both know I’ll wear makeup again, and that’s fine, too.
-Sometimes I’ll even put on fancy jewelry or break out my “good jeans” (hey, I’m a Mom of a small child–“good jeans” have replaced fancier clothes that once existed in my wardrobe).
+Sometimes I’ll even put on fancy jewelry or break out my “good jeans” (hey, I’m a Mom).

-I felt more free today than I have for awhile–not because I lacked makeup, but because my child gave me an opportunity to challenge and overthrow my old way of thinking.
-There’s nothing I “need” to do just because I’ve always done it, for self-esteem or otherwise.
+I felt more free today than I have for awhile–not because I lacked makeup, but because my child gave me an opportunity to overthrow my old way of thinking.
+There’s nothing I “need” to do just because I’ve always done it.
 She helped me escape my own hypocrisy, telling her one thing but holding myself to a different standard.
-I’m thankful that my daughter continues to be my best teacher about what’s really important.
+I’m thankful that my daughter continues to teach me what’s really important.
 I’m glad she’s holding me to what I attempt to teach her about self-esteem.
 She has every right to do that.